sipcapture/awesome-hep/README.md

 ### Server Applications
 * [OpenSIPS](https://opensips.org) - OpenSIPS is a GPL implementation of a multi-functionality SIP Server with deep HEP support providing Server, [Client](http://www.opensips.org/html/docs/modules/2.2.x/siptrace.html) and [Switch/Proxy](https://github.com/sipcapture/homer/wiki/Examples%3A-opensips-hepswitch) features to forge and manipulate HEP packets.
 * [Kamailio](https://github.com/kamailio/kamailio) - The Kamailio SIP server is designed for scalability, targeting large deployments (e.g. for IP telephony operators or carriers, which have a large subscriber base or route a big volume of calls) providing [Server](https://www.kamailio.org/docs/modules/5.0.x/modules/sipcapture.html) and [Client](https://www.kamailio.org/docs/modules/5.0.x/modules/siptrace.html) features to mirror HEP packets.
+* [HEPlify-server](https://github.com/sipcapture/heplify-server) - HEPlify-Server is a stand-alone HOMER Capture Server developed in Go, optimized for speed and simplicity.
+Distributed as a single binary ready to capture TCP/TLS/UDP HEP encapsulated packets from heplify or any other HEP enabled agent or platform, indexing to database using H5 or H7 table format, producing basic usage metrics timeseries and providing users with simple, basic options for correlation and tagging inline.
+* [HEPop](https://github.com/sipcapture/hepop) - HEPop is a stand-alone HEP Capture Server developed in NodeJS, designed to prototype different backends for HOMER7 and emitting Metrics to external backends such as InfluxDB and Prometheus.

 ### Native Client Applications
 * [Asterisk](https://github.com/sipcapture/homer/wiki/Examples%3A-Asterisk) - Asterisk is an Open Source PBX and telephony toolkit.
 It is, in a sense, middleware between Internet and telephony channels on the bottom, and Internet and telephony applications at the top.
 Asterisk 12 and higher ship with native HEP encapsulation support (res_hep) and are able to natively mirror SIP and RTCP packets to a HEP/EEP Collector such as HOMER.